craftercms/docs/source/by-role/architect/index.rst

 Security
 --------

-Security of CrafterCMS is divided into core product security, marketplace security, and Crafter Cloud (SaaS) security.
+The security of CrafterCMS is divided into core product security, marketplace security, and Crafter Cloud (SaaS) security.

 ^^^^^^^^^^^^
 Core Product